 Inspired by the helmer’s own experiences as a cult member, first-time feature director Alison Murray’s “Mouth to Mouth” emerges an uneven, occasionally vivid, ultimately unsatisfactory treatment of themes that should’ve packed more punch.
+Meandering tale of an unhappy teen’s sojourn around Europe with a fanatical youth group resorts to stock melodrama in its ill-conceived last act.
 Unlikely to make much of a dent theatrically, pic looks more viable as a small-screen item.

 Sherry (Ellen Page) is a seemingly rootless adolescent drifting through Berlin when she chances upon a band of young misfits, Street People Armed with Radical Knowledge (Spark).
 Group’s agenda is a bit vague, but members’ immediate skill at getting at-risk, runaway and otherwise messed-up kids off drugs and off the street impresses.

 Even more appealing to the alienated protag is the group’s evident fun, inclusiveness and mutual support.
 Better still, it exists outside the rules of mainstream society (and parents).
 On impulse, Sherry hops in the van now headed to Portugal.
 A bit taken aback at first, she soon learns the ropes of the group’s marginal lifestyle (Dumpster-diving for food, etc.) while getting to know her multinational fellow travelers — most of whom suggest histories considerably more precarious than the one she’s escaping.